dakk/tezpool/README.md

 - deleguees: a dictionary with "address": "alias"
 - private: true if you want to split the reward only between addresses defined in deleguees
 - startcycle: the cycle when your delegate started to be a baker
+- payout: a json object containing payment configuration

+### payout configuration

+We will implement many method for payout; the only implemented at the moment, called 'tezos-client', generates bash strings for sending transactions manually.

+- method: payment method (only tezosclient supported atm)
+- minpayout: the minimum amount to pay

 ## Install